MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ## Version conflicts

-You might encounter errors indicating multiple versions of the module are installed, such as the message `Assembly with the same name is already loaded.`
+You might encounter errors indicating multiple versions of the module are installed, such as the message "_Assembly with the same name is already loaded._"
 To fix this error, uninstall all conflicting versions of the module and then install the latest version:

 ```powershell